fmelods/fmelods/README.md

 - 🔭 I have experience with SQL, VB.NET and C# and i am presently looking for opportunities as a developer
 - 🖊️ Studying Systems Analysis and Development at FIAP and working as a freelancer
 - 🌱 I am currently learning more about Python, Java, React and Delphi
 - ⚡ My hobbies are read, play chess, draw and go out with my dog and my girlfriend.
-I also know all countries capitals
 ##

 <div>